 It probably won't come as news to you that, unless you managed to secure a part in a major Hollywood film, the chances of earning millions of dollars in the theater arts are extremely slim.
 Many factors influence salary, including location, experience, training, and talent.

-Median annual earnings of salaried producers and directors in 2006 were $56,310; such production jobs often lead to higher, more reliable wages.
+Production jobs often lead to higher, more reliable wages.
 Of course, wages and salaries for actors and theater professionals will vary greatly based on talent, education, and experience.
 Those with college degrees in theater arts are giving their careers a head start, not only by earning the necessary training, but by making connections that will be valuable throughout their careers.